 5. Operational Security.

 - MME networks are actively monitored with automated and manual tools.
-Administrators are alerted on security or performance issues.
+Administrators are alerted about security or performance issues.

 - Disaster Recovery and Business Continuity Plans are implemented and periodically tested.